-(1) The risk arising from the epidemic spread of a communicable disease shall be determined by the Health Board on the basis of epidemiological, laboratory and clinical information submitted thereto.

-(2) In order to prevent the epidemic spread of a communicable disease, the Health Board may, inter alia, with an administrative act:

-1) order schools, child care institutions and social service agencies to be closed temporarily;

-2) demand that disinfection, eradication of insect vermin, pest extermination or cleaning be organised;

-3) demand the organisation of medical examination of people and diagnosing communicable diseases or the organisation thereof;

-4) require hospitals and social service agencies to establish visiting restrictions.
+- (1) The risk arising from the epidemic spread of a communicable disease shall be determined by the Health Board on the basis of epidemiological, laboratory and clinical information submitted thereto. - (2) In order to prevent the epidemic spread of a communicable disease, the Health Board may, with an administrative act: - 1) order schools, child care institutions and social service agencies to be closed temporarily or restrict the operation thereof; - 2) demand that disinfection, eradication of insect vermin, pest extermination or cleaning be organised; - 3) demand the organisation of medical examination of people and diagnosing communicable diseases or the organisation thereof, taking account of the provisions of subsection (3) or this Act; - 4) require hospitals and social service agencies to establish visiting restrictions; - 5) require persons to follow the precautions of safety from infection.

+[ŔT I, 22.05.2021, 3 - entry into force 01.06.2021]

-(3) Persons located in a focus of disease or in an area where there is a risk of occurrence of a focus of disease and the persons with a suspicion of disease associated therewith may be obliged to undergo a medical examination or diagnosing of a communicable disease specified in clause (2) 3) of this section.
-The measures and restrictions specified in clauses 27 (1) 1) and 2) of this Act may be applied to persons upon refusal from medical examination and diagnosing of communicable diseases.
+- (3) Persons located in a focus of disease or in an area where there is a risk of occurrence of a focus of disease and the persons with a suspicion of disease associated therewith may be obliged to undergo a medical examination or diagnosing of a communicable disease specified in clause (2) 3) of this section.
+The prohibition on stay or restrictions on the freedom of movement may be applied to persons upon refusal from medical examination and diagnosing of communicable diseases.

-(4) The head of a child care institution or social service agency may temporarily close the institution run by him or her with the approval of the Health Board.

-(5) In order to prevent the spread of an extremely dangerous communicable disease, the Health Board may temporarily, if it is absolutely necessary, by an administrative act in addition to the measures and restrictions specified in subsection (2) of this section:

-1) close institutions and establishments;
+[RT I, 22.05.2021, 3 entry into force 01.06.2021] - (4) The head of a child care institution or social service agency may temporarily close the institution run by him or her with the approval of the Health Board. - (5) In addition to the measures and restrictions specified in subsection (2) of this section, in order to prevent the spread of an extremely dangerous communicable disease, the Health Board may by an administrative act, if it is absolutely necessary, temporarily: - 1) close institutions and establishments or restrict the operation thereof;

-prohibit public meetings and organisation of public events; establish other restrictions on the freedom of movement.
+- 2) prohibit public meetings and organisation of public events or establish requirements for the holding and organisation thereof; - 3) establish other restrictions on the freedom of movement.